paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 (1) **In general**

-  (A) *Time of repayment* — On maturity of an obligation issued under subsection (a) of this section, the obligation shall be repaid by the Financial Assistance Corporation.
+  (A) *Time of repayment* — On maturity of an obligation issued under subsection (a), the obligation shall be repaid by the Financial Assistance Corporation.

   (B) *Payments by institutions*